 Businesses that operate within Tennessee are required to register for one or more tax-specific identification numbers, licenses or permits, including income tax withholding, sales and use tax (seller’s permit), and unemployment insurance tax.
 Contact the Tennessee Department of Revenue for more information about business registration and your tax obligations.

-Businesses with employees are required to carry Workers’ Compensation Insurance coverage through a commercial carrier, on a self-insured basis, or through the Tennessee Bureau of Workers’ Compensation, operating under the Tennessee Department of Labor and Workforce Development.
+The Board For Licensing Contractors requires professionals to obtain insurance, bonding, and workers’ compensation to obtain a license with the Board.
+Each license type maintains its own required insurances.
+Businesses with employees are required to carry workers’ compensation insurance coverage through a commercial carrier, on a self-insured basis, or through the Tennessee Bureau of Workers’ Compensation, operating under the Tennessee Department of Labor and Workforce Development.

 Tennessee Contractor License Search and Verification